carlnorwood12/portfolio-seo/README.md

 * **Omit Unnecessary Words:** Text is written concisely, avoiding jargon and superfluous language to maintain clarity and efficiency in communication.
 Every word serves a purpose to maximize impact and reduce cognitive load on the reader.

 ---

-This `README.md` structure addresses all the points from your assignment.
-Remember to save this as `README.md` in your project's root directory.